-This Split Pea Soup is hearty, healthy and full of flavour – the perfect winter warmer.
+This Split Pea Soup is hearty, healthy and full of flavour.
+With very little prep and hands-on time, it’s the perfect winter warmer.

 Do you have any family food traditions?